Assessing Side Effects of a New Medication

 Brain fog and fatigue are two side effects I’d prefer to avoid.
 I already have both of those fairly intensely as migraine symptoms and really don’t want to add more to my life.
 I’m willing to take a medication with those as side effects since they often fade within a few weeks, but I admit I’m reluctant.
 Knowing if the medication can cause brain fog or fatigue helps me monitor whether my migraine symptoms worsen or if the medication is the culprit.
 In this case, knowing the possibility of these side effects reduces my overall stress.

-Working with my headache specialist
+Does my headache specialist help?

 I’m fortunate that my headache specialist is a good partner on this front.
 We’ve talked about my aversion to these side effects extensively, and he takes them into account with every medication he prescribes.
 He has even steered me away from a medication I was considering because the risk of side effects is too high.